-Why product management function is vital in the product life cycle is because it lives with the product.
-The Product Manager does carry out significant PLM tasks, the entire product life cycle –from conception to consumption, such as strategic planning, product roadmaps promoting, marketing, etc., which requires vigilance and directives.
+Why product management function is vital in the product life cycle because it lives with the product.
+The Product Manager does carry out significant PLM tasks, the entire product life cycle –from conception to consumption, such as strategic planning, product roadmaps promotion, marketing, etc., which requires vigilance and directives.

 For startup industries, the role is crucial, as the product manager has to devise the entire business workflow afresh.
 In larger-scale industries, they have narrowed responsibility.
 The authorized product management experts moderate business between clients, stakeholders, and product development organizations.

 They are responsible for ideating, conceptualising, innovating and developing products that are aligned with the company’s vision and are aimed at the target group.
 Thereon, they are also responsible for strategising the product development process that does not flout any rules and follows the ethical norms and regulations.

 The PMs are responsible for the analysis of profits and losses and are in charge of all the documentation and communication.

 The young job aspirants having the doubt “Is product management a good career in India?” should be clear that it definitely is a very good option.
 There is an ample number of employers, and today in almost every company, there is a requirement for product managers.

 Based on the focused responsibility in a given channel, their roles are also specialized, such as sales manager, marketing manager, brand manager, business manager, etc.

 Salary and Demand

 You will wonder why product management is in high demand these days.
 This is because a Product Manager possesses unique abilities allowing them to work across teams, meet tight deadlines, finish product roadmaps, and more.

 According to PayScale, the average salary of product managers in India is ₹1,701,689 per annum.
 It goes high, up to ₹3,200,000 for experienced candidates with technical domains like a software products.
 Apart from tech, the logistics and supply chain industry are the highest paying sectors for Product Managers.